Fitli/NN-from-scratch/README.md

 - do not wait till the week before the deadline
 - .exe files are not runnable on Aisa ... :)
     - Aisa runs on "Red Hat Enterprise Linux Server release 7.5 (Maipo)"
-- Aisa has 4× 16 cores, OpenMP or similar easy parallelism may help (in case you use it, please leave some cores to other applications ~ use less than 49 cores)
+- Aisa has 4× 16 cores, OpenMP or similar easy parallelism may help (inp case you use it, please leave some cores to other applications ~ use less than 49 cores)
 - missing or non-functional RUN script means that evaluation of your implementation is not possible.
 So try to execute your RUN script on AISA before your submission.